-We suggest that you set your objectives with your managers on a quarterly basis.
-Align your individual goals to company goals.
+We suggest that you set objectives with your manager on a quarterly basis.
+Align your individual goals to department objectives.
+The department's objectives should be aligned with the company objectives.
 You'll feel a greater sense of purpose in your work when you see how your contribution drives company goals forward.
 OKRs are most effective when they are personally meaningful, flexible, and can adjust during the quarter to match business needs.
-In 15Five, you can easily edit your Objectives and Key Results and provide a comment to your manager to give context behind the change.
+In 15Five, you can easily edit your objectives or add comments to the objective so your manager has the most up-to-date context.

 You can create self-development objectives in 15Five, as well!
 As you identify your skill gaps, create learning goals to keep your growth and development front and center.
 Self-development objectives allow you to prioritize these skill gaps that prohibit you from doing your best work.
 We recommend you set short-term and general “do your best” goals for self-development objectives.
 Specific and challenging goals have a negative effect on performance.
 More general learning goals increase the growth mindset, a belief that abilities are not fixed because then you won't worry about failure and instead see goal setting as a chance to learn.